 I also must mention the nearly ten and half minute album-closing “Future Western“, an epic delving into all of the aspects touched upon at other points.
 This grandiose composition is what I would imagine would result from a Sergio Leone-meets-Timothy Leary-and-they-make-music-together experience.

-Far-reaching and oceanic, like an eight-legged entity moving under, upon and beyond waves of dynamic consistency, this merely hints at the what Octopussy have going on.
-The band’s sophomore outing here is both the long and the short, the small and tall, the peak and the deep or, the “Dwarfs & Giants” of some damn fine rock ‘n roll if you get my drift.
+Far-reaching and oceanic, like an eight-legged entity moving under, upon, and beyond waves of dynamic consistency, this merely hints at what Octopussy has going on.
+The band’s sophomore outing here is both the long and the short, the small and tall, the peak and the deep, or the ‘Dwarfs & Giants‘ of some damn fine rock ‘n roll, if you get my drift.